The Second Year Program

 This course explores the practice and practical application of Jacques Lecoq’s performance theory and techniques.
 Beginning with a systematic introduction to Lecoq’s movement training, students are taken through practical exercises and improvisations designed to investigate Lecoq’s collaborative and physical approaches to the chorus (developing ensemble and presence onstage), “Le Jeu” (the in-the-moment interplay between actors that keeps performance alive and compelling), Mimodynamics (observing and understanding dynamic movement structures in the world in order to create truthful characters and dynamics onstage).

 - Guest Artists/Business of Acting Seminar Students meet with various working professionals (casting directors, directors, writers, screenwriters, actors, producers, etc.) to learn the ins-and-outs of presenting themselves to the professional world.

 Rehearsal and Performance (6-10 weeks | 30hrs/week | 200+ hours)

 There are three, curricular performances for all second year students: the Musical Demonstration, the Industry Showcase, and the Final Plays.
 In each production students receive performance training under the guidance of a professional director.

 - MUSICAL DEMONSTRATION: In the mid-winter, students participate as an ensemble in a musical review comprised of solos, duets, and ensemble vignettes.
-This full produced professional event is a longtime Neighborhood Playhouse tradition open to the public and staged in our Rita Morganthau Theatre at The Neighborhood Playhouse and is open to the public.
+This full produced professional event is a longtime Neighborhood Playhouse tradition open to the public and staged in our Rita Morganthau Theatre at The Neighborhood Playhouse.

 - SHOWCASE: In the early spring, all second year students perform in the industry showcase with an invited audience of industry professionals.
 Students work with a director to apply their training to contemporary scenes, monologues and/ songs specifically chosen to showcase each individual actor.
 The administration and faculty are dedicated to helping graduates begin their acting careers.
 To facilitate reaching this goal the school produces the Industy Showcase.
-This class (of rehearsals and performance) culminates with an industry showcase performed for alumni, friends, and industry professionals to ensure that students are presented to various casting directors, agents, and managers.
+There are extensive rehearsals hours which culminate in a professionally produced event exclusively for industry professionals including casting directors, agents, managers, etc.